dylanmc/CryptoBook/src/04_morecomplex.rst

 .. index:: Vigenère cipher
-Given the previous exercise (please actually do it -- it's a lot of fun, and very informative), it's probably occured to you that the Caesar cipher leaves a lot of room for improvement.
+Given the previous exercise (please actually do it -- it's a lot of fun, and very informative), it's probably occurred to you that the Caesar cipher leaves a lot of room for improvement.
 You may have even thought of some changes to the Caesar cipher that would make it harder to crack, given the tools you've already developed.